-In the case of severe acne, the use of retinoid drugs can improve the condition, but these will not usually be prescribed until other forms of treatment have failed, and must be used cautiously because they can lead to liver damage and can not be given to a pregnant or nursing mother.
+In the case of severe acne, the use of retinoid drugs can improve the condition, but these will not usually be prescribed until other forms of treatment have failed, and must be used cautiously because they can lead to liver damage and cannot be given to a pregnant or nursing mother.

 Acne cysts can be treated by intralesional therapy (injection of drugs into the acne spot) which can help prevent scarring.
 For those who already carry severe acne scars, dermabrasion (removal of the top layer of affected skin under general aesthetic) is occasionally used to improve the appearance.
-However, you will still be left with a rough complexion and it is an extremely painful treatment that would only be considered as a last option in extreme cases.
+However, you will still be left with a rough complexion and it is an extremely painful treatment that would only be considered as a last resort in extreme cases.

 THE ARTUPUNCTURE APPROACH

 Orthodox treatments are rarely prescribed on the basis of looking for an underlying cause of the condition, and therefore tend to be effective when they are being used, but not always in the long term.
-Complementary treatments will examine your entire lifestyle and are far more likely to help find a solution, or help best optimize management of the condition.
+Complementary treatments will examine a patient’s entire lifestyle and are far more likely to help find a solution, or help best optimize management of the condition.

-If patients wish to address the underlying inflammatory and hormonal imbalances which promote and aggravated the condition, then acupuncture, herbal medicine, diet changes nutritional supplements can be of great benefit.
+If patients wish to address the underlying inflammatory and hormonal imbalances which promote and aggravated the condition, then acupuncture, herbal medicine, diet changes and nutritional supplements can be of great benefit.